YanSz9/golang-crud/README.md

 If you prefer, after running the project, visit: http://localhost:8080/swagger/index.html# to see and test all the route contracts.

-The MeuPrimeiroCRUD em Go application offers REST endpoints for creating, listing, updating, and deleting users.
+The GolangCrud application offers REST endpoints for creating, listing, updating, and deleting users.
 You can use tools like [curl](https://curl.se/) or [Postman](https://www.postman.com/) to test the endpoints.
 Here are some `curl` command examples for testing the endpoints:

 - **Create a user:**